ayaderaghul/fsm-bar/README.md

 The initial code of this project received a lot of critical contribution by Hoang Minh Thang.

-Along the way of the development of this project, the code benefits tremendously from discussions on racket mailing list [here](https://groups.google.com/forum/?hl=en-GB#!topic/racket-users/4o1goSwrLHA) and IRC #racket [here](http://pastebin.com/sxrCnwRV).
+Along the way of the development of this project, the code benefits tremendously from discussions on racket mailing list [here](https://groups.google.com/forum/?hl=en-GB#!topic/racket-users/4o1goSwrLHA), IRC #racket [here](http://pastebin.com/sxrCnwRV) and StackExchange.

 The file "csv.rkt" has external copyright condition which can be found in its own file.